yt-dlp/yt-dlp/README.md

-                                     a file that is in the archive --break-on-reject                Stop the download process when encountering a file that has been filtered out --no-download-archive            Do not use archive file (default)
+                                     a file that is in the archive --break-on-reject                Stop the download process when encountering a file that has been filtered out --skip-playlist-after-errors N   Number of allowed failures until the rest of the playlist is skipped
+    --no-download-archive            Do not use archive file (default)

 ## Download Options: